 I can’t answer this definitively since I haven’t worked with any of them personally, but it’s hard for me to imagine that they are.

 Working with a tutor is a process of learning that takes time, and, like the old analogy, learning is much more like baking a cake than running a race.
-A tutor can motivate, and support, and help, but ultimately each person learns at their own pace.
-Just like setting your oven to 1200 degrees won’t bake your cake three times as fast, a boutique tutor that charge 3 times as much as another simply can’t make you absorb a difficult concept 3 times faster without performing some sort of Vulcan mind meld.
+A tutor can motivate, support, and help, but ultimately each person learns at their own pace.
+Just like how setting your oven to 1200 degrees won’t bake your cake three times as fast, a boutique tutor that charge three times as much as another simply can’t make you absorb a difficult concept three times faster without performing some sort of Vulcan mind-meld.

 It is often said that you get what you pay for, but the tutoring market doesn’t quite work that way.
 If you don’t live in New York City and can’t hire us, make sure you consider what is really important to you when hiring a tutor.

-If budgeting is a concern, know that there are many talented junior tutors out there at a rate you can probably afford.
+If budgeting is a concern, know that there are many talented junior tutors out there with rates you can probably afford.
 You’ll just have to do the legwork and find them before they get established.

 For those with unlimited budgets, there are many boutique tutors out there that claim to perform magic.
 If you find one that truly can, I’d love to hear about it!